 Your dog is welcome at the Aloft Hotel.
 This trendy hotel is minimalist in design with sleek furnishings, an outdoor pool, free Wi-Fi, and is walking distance to everything.

 The Hotel Domestique, 20-minutes from Greenville, South Carolina is set in a peaceful oasis surrounded by miles of wooded trails ideal for cycling and hiking.
-All the bells and whistles are here for a delightful stay; a fine dining restaurant, a state-of-the-art fitness center with yoga and Pilates classes, 500-thread-count linens, flat-screen televisions, and iPad concierge in all 13 rooms.
+All the bells and whistles are here for a delightful stay; a fine dining restaurant, a state-of-the-art fitness center with yoga and Pilates classes, 500-thread-count linens, and iPad concierge in all 13 rooms.

 Ideally located downtown, are the Marriott, Hilton and Crowne Plaza.
 All three recently underwent multi-million-dollar renovations.
 Each has a fitness center, indoor pool, restaurant, and complimentary Wi-Fi.